Some chemotherapy drugs can damage healthy cells in the mouth and cause mouth sores, such as ulcers or infections.

-- Discuss any dental issues with your oncologist before seeing the dentist.
-If you need any dental work, tell your dentist you’re having chemotherapy.
+- Discuss any dental issues with your oncologist or haematologist before seeing the dentist.
+If you need to have any dental work, tell your dentist you’re having chemotherapy.

 - Use a soft toothbrush to clean your teeth twice a day.